Hendrik1993/Deep-Dou-Dizhu/README.md

 the agents' step function, since we now are returning ``action, log_prob, value, entropy`` of each step taken, compared to the previous ``action, log_prob``.

-Since contradictory changes to the original library have also been made for the other part of our project, and for the sake of simplicity and to have it all in one repository, this repo contains two different versions of the rlcard library.

 ### Usage

 To run the PPO agents, call